-UPDATE 4/3/20: As of today, further discussions are taking place regarding the ability of several banks to begin processing PPP loans, and not all lenders are ready to do so, as of the original start date of 4/3/20.
-Also, the interest rate on these loans has been increased to 1.0% from 0.5%.
+UPDATE 4/3/20: As of today, further discussions are taking place regarding the ability of several banks to begin processing PPP loans, and not all lenders are ready to do so.
+Also, the interest rate on these loans has been increased to 1.0% from the original rate of 0.5%.
 Stay tuned for further updates.

 This past Friday, President Trump signed a massive $2 trillion stimulus package aimed at helping to stop the bleeding caused by COVID-19—and stabilize the economy for both citizens and businesses.
 As expected, it’s a welcome sigh of relief to many in the small business community, who in no doubt, have been hit extra hard in the wake of closures, shelter-in-place restrictions, employee furloughs and more.